IncognitoCoding/ictoolkit/README.md

       - Searches the file for a value.
 The search can look for multiple values when the searching value arguments are passed as a list.
 A single-string search is supported as well.
     - Function: search_multiple_files
       - Searches multiple files for a value.
 Requires the file_path to be sent as a list.
 The search can look for multiple values when the searching value arguments are passed as a list.
 A single-string search is supported as well.
-    - Function: check_file_threshold_size
-      - Checks threshold on the log file.
-If the threshold is exceeded, the log file will be cleared.
   - Method: ini_config_director
     - Function: read_ini_config
       - Reads configuration ini file data and returns the returns the read configuration.